luna/luna-book/visual_representation.md

 # Luna Explorer

 The Luna Explorer is a sophisticated fuzzy search engine integrated with an expression editor.
-It allows you to search for components, browse documentation and create new nodes in the data flow graph.
-The Explorer is context-aware, which means that it tries to predict your intention and adjust the results accordingly.
+It allows you to search for components, create them and browse their documentation.
+The Explorer is context-aware, which means that it tries to predict your intention and adjust the search results accordingly.

 ### Accessing the Luna Explorer
 Note, that the Explorer is currently available only from within the data flow editor.

 In order to access the Explorer place your mouse over the data flow editor and press the <kbd>tab</kbd> key.
-You can close the Explorer by pressing the <kbd>escape</kbd> key.
-Pressing the <kbd>tab</kbd> key again will also close the Explorer, but only if no input was provided so far.
+You can close the Explorer by pressing either the <kbd>escape</kbd> key or the <kbd>tab</kbd> key again, however the later is allowed only if no input was provided so far.

 The Explorer consists of three panels – expression editor <span class="uiref">1</span>, suggestions list <span class="uiref">2</span> and documentation view<span class="uiref">3</span>.
 The expression editor is always active and listens for your input, so you can start typing as soon as the explorer appears on your screen.